1000grams/decoded/README.md

 * `src/` – React components and pages.
 * `public/` – static files served by the app such as `index.html` and `favicon.png`.
-* `decodedmusic-frontend/` – a secondary example React project with its own `public/` folder.

 To update the site icon, replace `public/favicon.png` with your image and ensure `public/index.html` contains: